8 Unbelievable Pennsylvania Waterfalls Hiding In Plain Sight... No Hiking Required

 Twenty-two waterfalls dot Ricketts Glen State Park, the easiest of which to reach – and arguably the most spectacular – is Adam’s Falls.
-Just off of Highway 118, you’ll come to Ricketts Glen State Park’s Evergreen parking lot where you can park then take the short walk to the falls.
+Just off Highway 118, you’ll come to Ricketts Glen State Park’s Evergreen parking lot where you can park and then take the short walk to the falls.
 If you want to see all of the park’s waterfalls, just follow Falls Trail.
-At just over seven miles, the challenging trial provides views of all of the park’s named waterfalls.
+At just over seven miles, the challenging trail provides views of all of the park’s named waterfalls.
 Check out all that Ricketts Glen State Park has to offer.

 8. Ohiopyle Falls, Ohiopyle

 Get a sensational view of Ohiopyle Falls simply by getting out of your car and walking across the parking lot.
 If you stroll around the area, you’ll be able to see the falls from different views.
-Find everything you need to know to experience Ohiopyle Falls, including maps, by clicking here.
+Find everything you need to know to experience Ohiopyle Falls, including maps, by checking out the park website.